-Perhaps the most important question to ask yourself when it comes to buying your home is: how does this purchase fit into my overall finances?
+This is perhaps the most important question to ask yourself when it comes to buying your home: How does this purchase fit into your overall finances?

-One of the most important financial considerations related to your home buying journey is referred to as PITI, which stands for the sum of monthly principal, interest, taxes and insurance.
-This is usually calculated on a monthly basis and your lender will compare it to your monthly gross income to see if you are a viable candidate for a mortgage loan (often called the debt-to-income ratio).
+PITI is an acronym describing the elements that make up your monthly mortgage, and it stands for the sum of monthly principal, interest, taxes, and insurance.
+PITI is one of the most important financial considerations related to your home-buying journey.
+This is usually calculated on a monthly basis.
+Your lender will compare it to your monthly gross income to see if you are a viable candidate for a mortgage loan (often called the debt-to-income ratio).
 In the event that you might lose your income or lack enough equity or other assets, your lender may require special considerations, such as two months of PITI.

 So what exactly goes into PITI?
 A very high-level overview of its components include: